-All RFID tags will have encoded data impregnated into RFID tag.
+All RFID tags will be encoded with data.
 Both the Department of Defense (DoD) and Electronic Product Code (EPC) global have developed construct standards for encoding RFID tags.
-Construct data consists of the supplier's CAGE (Commercial and Government Entity) code, tag serial number (independent of the part serial number that is being shipped), and type of container (i.e. pallet or case).
+Construct data consists of the supplier's CAGE code, tag serial number (independent of the part serial number that is being shipped), and type of container (i.e. pallet or case).
 Seller shall ensure each RFID tag is unique for each shipment.
 Seller is responsible to ensure the RFID tags have been encoded correctly per DoD 96 construct.
 If the seller does not have the capability to confirm, obtaining confirmation from the tag provider or providing sample tags to LM Aeronautics for confirmation is acceptable.